ProjectHydroTech/Zybo-Z7/README.md

 <b>Step 13.</b> Proceed with the Vivado installation (This will take some time)

-<b>Step 14.</b> After downloading Vivado, proceed to download Vivado boards master which contains the board files for the Zybo Z7-20 here and extract it: https://github.com/Digilent/vivado-boards/archive/master.zip
+<b>Step 14.</b> After downloading Vivado, download Vivado boards master which contains the board files for the Zybo Z7-20 and extract it:       https://github.com/Digilent/vivado-boards/archive/master.zip

 <b>Step 15.</b> Navigate to the location of the extracted board files directory e.g. C:\Users\User\Downloads\vivado-boards-master\vivado-boards-master\new\board_files